semaphoreci/docs/use-case-zeit-now-ci-cd.md

 2. Open your account **Settings**
 3. Go to the **Tokens** tab.
 4. Click on the **Create** button.
-5. Enter a name for the token, something descriptive like: semaphore-zeit-now
+5. Enter a name for the token:

 ![Create Token](https://github.com/semaphoreci-demos/semaphore-demo-zeit-now/raw/master/images/zeit-create-token.png)

 6. Copy the generated token and keep it safe.